PaddlePaddle/Paddle/paddle/fluid/inference/analysis/README.md

 # Inference Analysis

-The `inference/analysis` module is used to analysis and optimize the inference program, it references some philosophy from `LLVM/analysis` , and make the various optimization features be pluggable and co-exist in a pipeline.
+The `inference/analysis` module is used to analyze and optimize the inference program, it references some philosophy from `LLVM/analysis`, and make the various optimization features be pluggable and co-exist in a pipeline.

 We borrowed some concepts from LLVM, such as